deco-cx/inspect-vscode/README.md

 - Better implementations for multi-line search are welcome.
 Right now, we're using grep for wider compatibility.
 There is no native tool for multiline regex search in MacOS and I wouldn't want to require installing a new package for that.
 - Twind syntax (tw\`...\`) is not supported — in fact, any transformation on the element causes grep to fail.
 I would welcome a PR which adds support for transformed HTML by using fuzzy search, something like https://deno.land/x/fzf@v0.5.1
+- Components which are very similar might not be detected precisely: the first occurence will be found every time.